TheLartians/TypeScript2Python/README.md

 ## Transpiler options

+### Strict

+Use the `--strict` flag to enable all strict type-checking options to ensure `undefined` and `null` properties are not ignored during transpilation.

 ### Nullable optionals

 In TypeScript objects, optional values can also be set to `undefined`.
 By default we assume the according Python